vector-of-bool/vector-of-bool.github.io/_drafts/build-like-ninja-1.md

 Ninja detects that the input to our program has not changed relative to the output, and does not execute our edge again.
-If we change `names.txt`, Ninja will detect this an re-run the sort-lines script to re-generate the `sorted-names.txt` file.
+If we change `names.txt`, Ninja will detect this and re-run the sort-lines script to re-generate the `sorted-names.txt` file.
 This is the essence of *incremental* builds.

-One build edge is simple enough, but suppose we want now to *also* sort a list of baking ingredients:
+One build edge is simple enough, but suppose we want now to sort also a list of baking ingredients:

 ```
 rule sort-names